 The government has been collecting and storing data as long as there has been a digital system in place to do so.
-With petabytes on petabytes of data and more being created every moment – there is no such thing as small data in government, only big data.
+With petabytes on petabytes of data and more being created every moment – there is no such thing as small data in government, only big.

 When you have vast quantities and diversity of data, challenges are certain to follow.
-Data does not exist in one accessible place, it’s not always clean and ready-to-use, and the storage platforms from the past are not built for the work being done today.
-Government agencies and private industry alike are all facing the same question: How can we unlock and make the most of our data while still protecting this most important of assets?
+It does not exist in one accessible place, it’s not always clean and ready-to-use, and the storage platforms from the past are not built for the work being done today.
+Government agencies and private industry alike are all facing the same question: How can we unlock and make the most of it while still protecting this most important of assets?

 Pure Storage’s Nick Psaki was joined by Department of Homeland Security’s (DHS) Donna Roy, U.S. Army’s Tom Sasala, National Oceanic and Atmospheric Administration’s (NOAA) Jonathan O’Neil, MarkLogic’s Brigham Bechtel, and Cloudera’s Henry Sowell.
 The panel explored this unresolved question as part of Federal News Network’s Federal Executive Forum Program on Big Data Analytics in Government.